Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Discrete Boltzmann Method

-In this work, several assumptions are introduced to simplify the Maxwell equation as: (i) The Larmor radius of ion and electron are sufficiently small compared to the characteristic scale of the system, so the charge separation is ignored and the Poisson equation, that is, Eq.~(\ref{eq:39}) degenerate, (ii) the displacement current is sufficiently small compared to the conduction current, so the second term on the right-hand side of Eq.~(\ref{eq:42}) is ignored, (iii) the fluid is perfectly conductive and the electric conductivity is infinite, so the generalized Ohm's law is simplified as ${\boldsymbol{E}} = - {\boldsymbol{u}} \times {\boldsymbol{B}}$.
+Several assumptions are introduced to simplify the Maxwell's equations: (i) The Debye length is sufficiently small compared to the characteristic scale of the system, so the charge separation is ignored and the Poisson equation, that is, Eq.~(\ref{eq:19}) degenerate, (ii) the displacement current is sufficiently small compared to the conduction current, so the second term on the right-hand side of Eq.~(\ref{eq:22}) is ignored, (iii) the fluid is perfectly conductive and the electric conductivity is infinite, so the generalized Ohm's law is simplified as ${\bf{E}} = - {\bf{u}} \times {\bf{B}}$.\footnote{Physically, the effects of viscous stress, heat conduction and electrical conductivity are all caused by particle collisions.
+The model in this paper considers a simplified case where the electrical conductivity is assumed to be infinity, which is consistent with the model of \citet{liu2018physical}.
+The finite electrical conductivity case will be considered in the following study.}

-Physically, the divergence-free constraint Eq.~(\ref{eq:41}) is always preserved if it is initially satisfied.
-However, the errors caused by long time numerical calculation can break this limit.
-To preserve the divergence-free constraint, the magnetic field $\boldsymbol{B}$ is represented by the magnetic potential $\boldsymbol{A}$ as ${\boldsymbol{B}} = \nabla \times {\boldsymbol{A}}$.
-For two-dimensional simulation, $\boldsymbol{A}$ contains only one component $A_z$.
-The evolution of ${\boldsymbol{A}}$ can be represented by the following equations,
+Physically, the divergence-free constraint Eq.~(\ref{eq:21}) is always maintained if it is initially satisfied.
+However, the errors caused by long-time numerical calculations can break this limit.
+To preserve the divergence-free constraint, the magnetic field $\bf{B}$ is represented by the magnetic potential $\bf{A}$ as ${\bf{B}} = \nabla \times {\bf{A}}$.
+For two-dimensional simulation, $\bf{A}$ contains only one component $A_z$, and the evolution of ${\bf{A}}$ can be represented by the following equations,

-By solving Eq.~(\ref{eq:43}), the divergence-free constraint will automatically hold during the numerical calculation.
-In order to construct MHD model, Eq.~(\ref{eq:22}) and Eq.~(\ref{eq:43}) needs to be combined.
-The method is to introduce the Lorentz force in the external force term (the third term on the left-hand side of Eq.~(\ref{eq:22})), and the acceleration $\boldsymbol{a}$ is rewritten as ${\boldsymbol{a}} = {\boldsymbol{j}} \times {\boldsymbol{B}}/\rho$, where ${\boldsymbol{j}} \times {\boldsymbol{B}}$ represent the Lorentz force as,
+By solving Eq.~(\ref{eq:23}), the divergence-free constraint will automatically hold during the numerical calculation.
+In order to combine Eq.~\eqref{eq:3} and Eq.~\eqref{eq:23}, the Lorentz force is introduced in the external force term, and the acceleration $\bf{a}$ is rewritten as ${\bf{a}} = {\bf{j}} \times {\bf{B}}/\rho$, where ${\bf{j}} \times {\bf{B}}$ represent the Lorentz force as,

 where the first term is called the magnetic tension, while the second term is called the magnetic pressure, with which the total pressure is expressed as ${p^{*}} = p + {B^2}/\left( {2{\mu _0}} \right)$.
-Through CE analysis, it is easy to find that the first function of DBM is to recover the magnetohydrodynamic model described by the following equations,